tranhungnghiep/Parallel_Topic_Modeling/README.md

 The source code was written in Java using Ant-based NetBeans project format, which can be opened in <a href="https://netbeans.org/">NetBeans IDE</a>.
 For other IDEs, please see the <a href="https://github.com/tranhungnghiep/Parallel_Topic_Modeling/tree/Parallel_Topic_Modeling_Maven">Maven port</a>.

 ### License
-Parallel_Topic_Modeling is a free software under the terms of <a href="http://www.gnu.org/licenses/gpl.html">GNU GPL</a> 3.0 and any later version.
-You can freely use, redistribute, and modify it as long as you acknowledge us and adopt the same license for derivative works.
+Parallel_Topic_Modeling is a free software under the terms of <a href="http://www.gnu.org/licenses/gpl.html">GNU GPL</a> 3.0 (you are free to use, redistribute, and modify as long as you acknowledge us and adopt the same license for derivative works).

-The dataset is provided under the <a href="http://opendatacommons.org/licenses/by/summary/">Open Data Commons Attribution License</a> 1.0.
-You can freely use, redistribute, and modify it as long as you acknowledge us.
+The dataset is provided under the <a href="http://opendatacommons.org/licenses/by/summary/">Open Data Commons Attribution License</a> 1.0 (you are free to use, redistribute, and modify as long as you acknowledge us).

-Corresponding paper:
+**Corresponding paper:**
-_<br/>Hung Nghiep Tran, Atsuhiro Takasu. <a href="http://ieeexplore.ieee.org/document/7334854/" target="_blank">Partitioning Algorithms for Improving Efficiency of Topic Modeling Parallelization</a>.
-PacRim 2015._
+*Hung Nghiep Tran, Atsuhiro Takasu. <a href="http://ieeexplore.ieee.org/document/7334854/" target="_blank">Partitioning Algorithms for Improving Efficiency of Topic Modeling Parallelization</a>.
+PacRim 2015.*

 For more information, please visit the website: https://sites.google.com/site/tranhungnghiep